 In our last posts we’ve been focusing our attention on MSCA, ITN and ESRs.
-After giving you a good overview of the individual subjects in those articles we are now continuing with our Cheat Sheet series to offer you some more concrete help with your projects.
+After giving you a good overview of the individual subjects in those articles we are now continuing with our Starting Guide series to offer you some more concrete help with your projects.
 In this three-part-series we will be giving you tips on how to manage your projects in regard to the ESRs, starting with the recruitment process.

 Code of conduct